smontanari/smocker/README.md

 });
 ```

-- *Response handler function*: at times you may want to generate a response dynamically, depending on the data of the request itself.
-In such case you can pass a callback function to the `respondWith()` method, like in the following example:
+- *Response handler function*: at times we may want to generate a response dynamically, depending on the data of the request itself.
+In such case we can pass a callback function to the `respondWith()` method, like in the following example:

 ```javascript
 this.put('/todos/123').respondWith(function(url, data, headers) {